Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: A brief revision of the Covariantized version of Hořava theory for the case of spherical symmetry and static ther

 where $G_{\ae}$ denotes the ``bare'' gravitational constant, and the term $\mathcal{L}_{\ae}$ is defined as:

-where the coefficients $c_i$ are arbitrary dimensionless constants and $u^{\mu}$ is a unit timelike vector field satisfying $g_{\mu\nu}u^{\mu}u^{\nu} = 1$, commonly referred to as the \textit{æther} field.
-To establish the connection between Hořava gravity and the Einstein-æther theory, we assume that the æther is hypersurface-orthogonal already at the level of the action, which locally corresponds to defining
+where the coefficients $c_i$ are arbitrary dimensionless constants and $u^{\mu}$ is a unit timelike vector field satisfying $g_{\mu\nu}u^{\mu}u^{\nu} = 1$, commonly referred to as the {\ae}ther field.
+To establish the connection between Hořava gravity and the Einstein--{\ae}ther theory, we assume that the {\ae}ther is hypersurface-orthogonal already at the level of the action, which locally corresponds to defining

 In the covariant formulation, the preferred time $T$ is represented as a scalar field, commonly referred to as the \emph{khronon}, which establishes the preferred foliation of spacetime.
+In our case, following Ref.~\cite{Jacobson:2010mx}, the level surfaces $T=\mathrm{const.}$ define the preferred foliation.
+On the other hand, following Ref.~\cite{Barausse:2011pu}, one can choose $T$ itself to be the time coordinate $t$, such that in Eq.~(4) one has $\partial_\mu T=\delta_\mu^T$.
+Consequently, the hypersurfaces $T=\mathrm{const.}$ coincide with the hypersurfaces $t=\mathrm{const.}$.
+Thus, following Ref.~\cite{Barausse:2011pu}, Eq. \eqref{aether} becomes $u_\mu=\delta_\mu^T/\sqrt{g^{TT}}$.
 Within this approach, the two actions given in Eqs. \eqref{AccionHorava} and \eqref{eq:action_ae} can be related to each other if the following relations among the parameters hold \cite{Jacobson:2007veq}:

 where the combination $c_{ij}$ is defined as $c_{ij} = c_i + c_j$.